jamesgurung/timetable-calendar-generator/README.md

 If you are using the `--google` flag to directly upload timetables to Google Calendar, your domain administrator will need to create a free service account key:

 1. [Create a new project](https://console.cloud.google.com/projectcreate) on the Google Cloud Platform console.
-1. [Enable the Google Calendar API.](https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/overview) Depending on the size of your school, you may also need to apply for a raised quota.
+1. [Enable the Google Calendar API.](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) Depending on the size of your school, you may also need to apply for a raised quota.
 The tool may use up to 1000 API requests per user when it is first run.
+1. [Configure the OAuth consent screen.](https://console.cloud.google.com/apis/credentials/consent) Select "Internal" and set the app name to "Timetable Calendar Generator".
+Provide the email addresses as required.
+You do not need to add any scopes on the next screen.
-1. [Create a new service account.](https://console.cloud.google.com/apis/credentials/serviceaccountkey) Give it any name and set the role to "Project - Editor".
-Select "Furnish a new private key (JSON)" and "Enable G Suite Domain-wide Delegation".
-Set the product name to "Timetable Calendar Generator" and click "Create".
+1. [Create a new service account.](https://console.cloud.google.com/iam-admin/serviceaccounts) Give it any name and set the role to "Project - Editor".
+Skip the "Grant users access" step.
-1. The service account's private key will be downloaded to your computer.
+1. Once the service account is created, click Edit > Add key > Create new key > JSON.
+The service account's private key will be downloaded to your computer.
 Rename it to `google-key.json` and put it in the `inputs` folder.
+1. Tick "Enable G Suite domain-wide delegation", and save.
 1. Now delegate domain-wide authority to this service account:
     1. On the Service Accounts overview page, click "View Client ID" and copy the long ID number.
-    1. Open your G Suite domain control panel and click on the "Security" icon.
-This can sometimes be found in the "More controls" option.
-    1. Go to Advanced settings > Authentication > Manage OAuth client access.
+    1. Open your Google Workspace [Admin console](https://admin.google.com/) and go to Main menu > Security > API controls.
+    1. In the "Domain wide delegation" pane, select "Manage Domain Wide Delegation", and then "Add new".
-    1. In the "Client Name" field enter the service account's Client ID which you copied earlier.
+    1. In the "Client ID" field enter the service account's Client ID which you copied earlier.
-    1. In the "One or More API Scopes" field enter `https://www.googleapis.com/auth/calendar`
+    1. In the "OAuth Scopes" field enter `https://www.googleapis.com/auth/calendar`
-    1. Click the Authorize button.
+    1. Click "Authorize".

 #### microsoft-key.json